elastic/kibana/src/server/task_manager/README.md

 There is no task history.
 Each run overwrites the previous run's state.
 One-time tasks are removed from the index upon completion regardless of success / failure.

 The task manager's public API is create / delete / list.
-Updates aren't directly supported, and listing is scoped so that users only see their own tasks.
+Updates aren't directly supported, and listing should be scoped so that users only see their own tasks.

 ## Testing